Individual and congregational worship

 Those responsible for running a place of worship should engage and communicate with worshippers and the wider community to explain what is permitted and what is still prohibited.

-Physical distancing of 2 metres and strict hygiene safeguards should be maintained at places of worship.
+Physical distancing of 2 metres to limit close face-to-face interaction and strict hygiene safeguards must be maintained at places of worship.
 Where absolutely necessary for a faith-specific requirement interactions within a 2 metre distance may take place provided they are brief, kept to a minimum and face-to-face interaction is avoided.
 These interactions should only take place when it is absolutely essential and it would be unreasonable to maintain physical distancing in the circumstances (for example, the laying on of hands in the ordination of new ministers).
-Faith leaders and those responsible for places of worship must take all reasonable measures to adapt faith-specific rites and rituals in accordance with this guidance to ensure the safety of those present.
+For any such interactions, face coverings must be worn, including by the individual leading the act of worship.
+Faith leaders and those responsible for places of worship must take measures to adapt faith-specific rites and rituals in accordance with this guidance to ensure the safety of those present.

 In addition to the key principles, it is strongly advised that: